ebikechoices is supported by its audience. When you purchase through links on our site, we may earn a commission. Learn more

 Firstly, I would say the Cytronex is aimed squarely at the rider who wants to enhance their cycling experience, as opposed to having a powerful motor that’s going to completely take over.
 You still need to work, it just takes the edge off – especially on the hills.

-My friend’s wife recently completed a 35 mile round trip to Dartmoor, which included about 4000ft of elevation gain.
-At the end of the ride there was still one third of battery remaining.
+My friend’s wife recently completed a 35-mile round trip to Dartmoor, which included about 4000ft of elevation gain.
+At the end of the ride, there was still one-third of the battery remaining.
 Considering the diminutive size and low energy capacity of the battery, that’s pretty good going.

 The Cytronex system uses a unique assist sensor which mounts on the drive-side chainstay and detects movement in the gear cassette.
 The assistance given by this system is incredibly smooth and quiet thanks to the virtually silent motor.
 The electronics are designed and built in the UK.